Issue Template

 options:

-- label: I have searched for existing Issues and am sure this is a new one.
+- label: I have searched existing Issues and confirmed this is a new issue.

 required: true